tomtruitt/mintnet/README.md

 mintnet init mytest_dir/
 ```

-This creates directories in `mytest` for the application.
+This creates directories in `mytest_dir` for the application.

 ```
 ls mytest_dir/